marco-rosner/EduBill/README.md

 There a button on Header that will call a stored procedure ([code here](./database/applyInterest.pgsql)) on database (postgresql/supabase) to calculate the interest for all invoice that pass the due data and the status is not paid and has positive value on total_amount attribute.

+## Test and Validations

+As the Coding Challenge focuses on the backend, I focused on the test suite and validations only on the API side.
+After the assessment, I will add the test and validations on the FrontEnd side.

 ## How to sync database model and create seed

 ```